-Once all documents have been completed accurately and submitted to the Plan, the former spouse will be notified that they are now a limited member of the Municipal Pension Plan.
+Once all documents have been completed accurately and submitted to the plan, the former spouse will be notified that they are now a limited member of the Teachersí Pension Plan.
 As a limited member, they are entitled to a pension benefit.

 Review of draft agreements before they are finalized

-The Plan is available to review draft separation agreements and court orders from a pension administrator perspective.
-The Plan can indicate whether the pension division can be administered, or if any information is missing or requiring clarification.
-Please contact the Plan if you have any questions.
+The plan is available to review draft separation agreements and court orders from a pension administrator perspective.
+The plan will only indicate whether the pension division can be administered, or if any information is missing or requiring clarification.
+The plan will not provide advice on the substantive content of the separation agreement itself.
+Please contact the plan if you have any questions.